What NOT to Post Over the Holidays

 Do NOT send a generic Holiday email that says “Ho Ho Home” or something stupid like that.
 Want to stand out over the holidays in people’s inboxes?
 Don’t send one!
 Everyone’s email is already clogged with meaningless “Merry Christmas” messages, so maybe sit this one.

 INSTEAD: Send something that is actually meaningful.
 Personal emails to clients about why you’re actually grateful for them could be nice!
-If you do want to do something real estate-related, check out 21 email subject lines to send over the holidays.
+If you do want to do something real estate-related, check out 25 email subject lines to send over the holidays.
+Or, send them the news about mortgage rates coming down after the last Fed meeting by using one of these scripts from Tom Toole.
+(Obviously, don’t send that last one out on Christmas.
+But you can definitely share the news before the new year.)

 3. Don’t text on Christmas.